ansarigulshad/ramzantimetable/README.md

 ## 🤲 Disclaimer

 Timings displayed are calculated approximations for general guidance.
 Please confirm exact Sehri and Iftar times with your **local mosque** or Islamic authority.
+Feel free to use it and customize it as per your choice

 ---

-## 👤 Author

-Designed & developed by **Gulshad**

 ---